 There are five panels that can be visible or hidden:

 Each panel contains multiple tabs.
 For example the Control Panel contains at a minimum the Network, Style, Filter and Annotation tabs.
-The Table Panel contains the Node Table, Edge Table and Network Table tabs.
+The Table Panel contains the Node Table, Edge Table, Network Table and Enrichment Table tabs.
+The Node and Edge tables contain any data associated with nodes and edges, and the Network Table contains network-wide associated data, for example URL or publication links.
+You can add relevant network-wide information to your network by adding columns in the Network Table.
 Analysis results from Network Analyzer (Tools → Analyze Network) are shown in Results Panel.
 Installed apps may add additional tabs.

 21.1.
 Managing Panels¶